-Until April 2015, purchasing an annuity was the most common way retirees could ensure a steady income over the course of their retirement, and most opted to purchase through their existing pension provider.
-However, new pension freedoms now mean that savers aged 55 and over now have more choice in how they use their pension pots to fund later life and can shop around for retirement products that are right for them.
+Until April 2015, buying an annuity was the most common way retirees could ensure a steady income over the course of their retirement.
+Most opted to buy through their existing pension provider.
+But pension freedoms mean that savers aged 55 and over have more choice in how they use their pension savings to fund later life.
+They can shop around for retirement products that are right for them.

-But whether you’re dreaming of living the jet-set life or are looking forward to embracing a slower pace in your golden years, you’ll need to ensure you’ve got enough money to support yourself for the rest of your life.
+Dreaming of living the jet-set life or are you looking forward to embracing a slower pace in your golden years?
+Either way you’ll need to ensure you’ve got enough money to support yourself for the rest of your life.

 Purchasing a lifetime annuity is one option available to you which will provide a regular income stream for the whole of your retirement.

-If you’re considering putting some, or all, of your pension pot into a lifetime annuity, it’s important to understand both the advantages and disadvantages.
-Before we jump into the pros and cons, let’s quickly review what a lifetime annuity is and how it works...
+If you’re considering putting some, or all, of your pension savings into a lifetime annuity, it’s important to understand the pros and cons.
+Before we jump into the advantages and disadvantages, let’s quickly review what a lifetime annuity is and how it works...

 What is a lifetime annuity?

 A lifetime annuity is an insurance policy that pays a guaranteed income for the rest of your life.
-In exchange for some or all of the money in your pension pot, you’ll get a regular income for as long as you live.
-A lifetime annuity can provide security and peace of mind by guaranteeing you’ll always have an income, no matter how long you live.
+In exchange for some, or all, of the money in your pension fund, you’ll get a regular income for as long as you live.
+A lifetime annuity can provide security and peace of mind.
+This is because it guarantees you’ll always have an income, no matter how long you live.

-You can usually choose to take up to 25% of your pension pot (or of the amount you’re allocating to buy an annuity) as a tax-free lump sum, to spend however you like.
-The annuity you receive from then on will be subject to income tax, with the annuity provider normally deducting tax based on your tax code, before paying you the net income.
+You can usually choose to take up to 25% of your pension fund (or of the amount you’re allocating to buy an annuity) as a tax-free lump sum.
+You can spend this however you like.
+The annuity you receive from then on will be subject to income tax.
+The annuity provider will usually deduct tax based on your tax code, before paying you the net income.

-You can tailor your annuity to suit your needs, with options available to provide for your loved ones after you die, have your income increase annually or take out a joint annuity which will provide both of you with a guaranteed income for life.
+You can tailor your annuity to suit your needs.
+You can add options to provide for your loved ones after you die or have your income increase annually.
+Or you can take out a joint annuity which will provide both of you with a guaranteed income for life.

 It’s worth bearing in mind that adding any of these options will affect the annuity income you receive.